-The Alameda Point backbone infrastructure described in the MIP is estimated to cost approximately \$550 to 575 million.
 The Project Site is assumed to be constructed in three large phases for cost estimating purposes.
-See Figure 62 depicting the assumed three phases for the cost estimate.
+See Figure 63 depicting the assumed three phases for the cost estimate.
 The gross areas within each phase are as follows: Phase 1 = 192 acres, Phase 2 = 139 acres and Phase 3 = 266 acres.
 Table 14 outlines the various categories of costs for each phase and provides an overall total estimated cost.
 These construction costs represent the backbone infrastructure only.
 There are other costs associated with the on-site / in-tract improvements that will be constructed within the development blocks that are not included in this cost estimate.

-As discussed in the Phasing and Implementation Section XII, it is likely that the three larger phases will be subphased into smaller development areas.
-The Sub-Phase 1A "North" and "South" scenarios depicted in Figures 56 and 57 represent potential locations and configurations of an initial phase of development at Alameda Point.
+As discussed in the Phasing and Implementation Section XIII, it is likely that the three larger phases will be subphased into smaller development areas.
+The Sub-Phase 1A "North", "South" and "Town Center" scenarios depicted in Figure 56 through Figure 58 represent potential locations and configurations of an initial phase of development at Alameda Point.
 The backbone infrastructure construction costs associated with the Sub-Phase 1A "North" scenario are estimated to be approximately \$40 million.
 Sub-Phase 1A "North" includes 23.5 acres of developable area, net of the backbone street rights-of-ways.
 The backbone infrastructure construction costs associated with the Sub-Phase 1A "South" scenario are estimated to be approximately \$67.5 million.
 Sub-Phase 1A "South" includes 55 acres of developable area, net of the backbone street rights-of-ways.
+The backbone infrastructure construction costs associated with the Sub-Phase 1A "Town Center" scenario are estimated to be approximately \$57 million.
+Sub-Phase 1A "Town Center" includes 34.5 acres of developable area, net of the backbone street rights-of-ways.
 These estimated costs includes those associated with the improvements necessary to support this initial phase as well as the proportionate contribution from this sub-phase to other site-wide improvements that will be constructed with later phases.